The Birthday of the World

 Rosh Hashanah is celebrated over two days (one day by Reform Jews).
 It is the beginning of a ten-day period in the Jewish calendar known as the “Days of Awe” (or “the High Holy Days”).
-During these ten days the Jewish people are very aware of standing before God, mindful of their failings and committed to living more loving and faithful lives.
-(Catholics have a similar period of self-examination: Lent).
-The ten-day period climaxes with a special day of repentance and forgiveness called Yom Kippur, the Day of Atonement.
+During these ten days, observant Jews are conscious of standing before God, mindful of their failings and committed to living in God's way more faithfully.
+(A similar period of self-examination in Christian tradition is Lent).
+The ten-day period climaxes with a solemn day of repentance and renewal called Yom Kippur, Day of Atonement.

 There are a number of reasons for Christians to be aware of Rosh Hashanah:

 Christianity has deep links with Judaism―historically, biblically, spiritually.
 In the words of Pope John Paul II: “The Jewish religion is not ‘extrinsic’ to us, but in a certain manner, it is ‘intrinsic’ to our religion.
 We have therefore a relationship with it which we do not have with any other religion.”
-[Synagogue of Rome, 1986] We can honor this relationship by being aware and supportive of the festivals celebrated by Jewish communities.
+[Synagogue of Rome, 1986] We can acknowledge this relationship by taking an interest in the festivals celebrated by Jewish communities.

 Rosh Hashanah themes and customs hold inspiration for our own Christian faith.
 They can encourage us to reflect on God as Creator and Sovereign, and to reform our lives in that awareness.
 It is humbling and challenging to be aware of the penitential practices of another faith community.

-Some Rosh Hashanah customs can also refresh our religious instincts in a joyful sense; after all, apples dipped in honey are rather delicious, and religion doesn’t have to be all hard work!
+Some Rosh Hashanah customs can also refresh our religious instincts in a joyful sense; after all, apples dipped in honey are rather delicious.
+Religion doesn’t have to be all hard work!

-Most of all, it can instill awe and gratitude.
+Most of all, an awareness of Rosh Hashanah can instill awe and gratitude.
 Learning about Rosh Hashanah puts us in touch with the continuing presence and action of God in the Jewish people.

 Simple ways for Christians to appreciate Rosh Hashanah

 Greet.
 Send your Jewish friends a Rosh Hashanah greeting.
-‘Shanah Tovah!’ (a wish for a good year).
+‘Shanah Tovah u'Metukah’ (a wish for a good year).